 The year of publication, in parentheses, followed by a period.

 The article title, followed by a period.
-Notice that everything is lowercase except the 'A' in algorithms.
-You can capitalize proper nouns and the first word after a colon (see examples #2 & #3).
+In example #1, notice that everything is lowercase except the 'A' in algorithms.
+In examples #2 & #3, you can see we capitalized proper nouns and the first word after a colon.

 The journal or magazine title, in italics, followed by a comma

 The issue number, not in italics, but in parentheses, followed by a comma.

 TIP: Some journals and magazines have stopped using issue numbers.

 The pages that the article is on, followed by a period.